q3-MuPa: Quick, Quiet, Quantitative Multi-Parametric MRI using Physics-Informed Diffusion Models: Results

+For nominal MuPa-ZTE (Fig.~\ref{fig5}(a)), diffusion model-based methods exhibit reduced noise appearance and clearer tissue interfaces compared with DictMatch.
+In the T1 maps, tissue boundaries appear more distinct in both DL-Diffusion and DL-Diffusion-DC, whereas DictMatch shows increased noise and less clearly defined edges.
+In the T2 maps, boundaries between gray matter (GM) and white matter (WM) are less distinguishable in DictMatch but are visually discernible in both diffusion-based methods.
+Similarly, PD maps produced by diffusion-based methods show enhanced structural contrast compared with DictMatch.

+For accelerated MuPa-ZTE (Fig.~\ref{fig5}(b)), DictMatch exhibits substantial degradation, with blurred structures and reduced tissue contrast.
+Both DL-Diffusion and DL-Diffusion-DC recover anatomically coherent structures despite using approximately 25\% of the acquired data.
+DL-Diffusion shows noticeable deviations relative to its nominal-acquisition counterpart, including a global shift in GM T1 values.
+In comparison, DL-Diffusion-DC produces maps that more closely resemble those obtained under nominal acquisition.
+Fine anatomical features, such as the thin cerebrospinal fluid (CSF) layer surrounding the cortex, remain visible in DL-Diffusion-DC but appear less distinct in DL-Diffusion.

-For a quantitative comparison, Table \ref{invivo_quant} lists the average T1 and T2 values in white matter and gray matter ROIs (for both volunteers, labeled WM-1, WM-2, GM-1, GM-2).
-The DictMatch \textit{long} MuPa-ZTE results are treated as reference values, and we performed a Wilcoxon signed-rank test to assess whether the diffusion model-based methods produced results significantly different from the reference.
-For \textit{long} MuPa-ZTE, the differences between DL-Diffusion-DC and the reference were relatively small and not significant ($p>0.05$ for all WM and GM in T1 and T2).
-On the other hand, DL-Diffusion showed larger and statistically significant difference in all ROI groups.
-For \textit{short} MuPa-ZTE, both diffusion model-based methods showed increased deviation from the reference and the differences are generally statistically significant.
-However, DL-Diffusion-DC maintained better agreement.
-DL-Diffusion-DC demonstrated smaller absolute differences relative to the reference than DL-Diffusion, both in the mean T1 values across all ROI groups and in the mean T2 values for three of the four ROI groups.
+For quantitative comparison, Table~\ref{table1} reports the average T1 and T2 values measured in white matter and gray matter ROIs across both volunteers (WM-1, WM-2, GM-1, GM-2).
+DictMatch results from nominal MuPa-ZTE were treated as reference values.
+A Wilcoxon signed-rank test was used to assess differences relative to the reference.
+For nominal MuPa-ZTE, DL-Diffusion-DC showed small deviations that were not statistically significant ($p>0.05$ for all ROIs in both T1 and T2), whereas DL-Diffusion exhibited larger deviations that reached statistical significance across all ROI groups.
+Under accelerated MuPa-ZTE, both diffusion-based methods showed increased deviations from the reference.
+Nevertheless, DL-Diffusion-DC demonstrated smaller absolute differences than DL-Diffusion for T1 across all ROI groups and for T2 in three of four ROI groups.